NNEDV Stands with API Survivors on API HIV/AIDS Awareness Day

 May 19, 2016

-Comparatively, Asian American and Pacific Islander women have the lowest proportional rates of testing.
-[2] Only 5 percent of API women who believe they are at risk for HIV/AIDS have gotten tested.
-[2]
+Comparatively, API women have the lowest proportional rates of testing.
+Only 5% of API women who believe they are at risk for HIV/AIDS have gotten tested.

-Over 55 percent of women with HIV/AIDS have experienced domestic violence in their lifetime, which is more than double the percentage of women overall.
-[3] NNEDV stands with API survivors and continues to advocate on behalf of HIV positive survivors through our Positively Safe program.
+Over 55% of women with HIV/AIDS have experienced domestic violence in their lifetime, which is more than double the percentage of women overall.
+NNEDV stands with API survivors and continues to advocate on behalf of HIV positive survivors through our Positively Safe program.
 Learn more at NNEDV.org/PositivelySafe.